Aliases for TOP1 Gene

 This gene encodes a DNA topoisomerase, an enzyme that controls and alters the topologic states of DNA during transcription.
 This enzyme catalyzes the transient breaking and rejoining of a single strand of DNA which allows the strands to pass through one another, thus altering the topology of DNA.
 This gene is localized to chromosome 20 and has pseudogenes which reside on chromosomes 1 and 22. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TOP1 Gene

 TOP1 (Topoisomerase (DNA) I) is a Protein Coding gene.
-Diseases associated with TOP1 include molluscum contagiosum and irinotecan toxicity.
+Diseases associated with TOP1 include spinocerebellar ataxia, autosomal recessive with axonal neuropathy and crest syndrome.
 Among its related pathways are Integrated Pancreatic Cancer Pathway and Apoptosis and survival Caspase cascade.
-GO annotations related to this gene include chromatin binding and DNA topoisomerase type II (ATP-hydrolyzing) activity.
+GO annotations related to this gene include poly(A) RNA binding and core promoter sequence-specific DNA binding.
 An important paralog of this gene is TOP1MT.

 UniProtKB/Swiss-Prot for TOP1 Gene